Anon75014/Thermodynamics/README.md

 The figure is plotted using LaTeX tikz, calling the relevant .csv files in the NaCl folder, : phiNaClCalc.csv (lines) and phiNaClExp.csv (dots) for figure 4a, gammaNaClCalc.csv (lines) and gammaNaClExp.csv (dots) for figure 4b, and gammaNaClResiduals.csv (dots) and phiNaClResiduals.csv (dots) for figure C6.
 The .csv files themselves are generated from GammaNaClValidation.m and PhiNaClValidation.m, respectively.

-In turn, the matlab programs GammaNaClValidation.m and PhiNaClValidation.m are use the text files ReferenceActivityNaCl_clean.txt and ReferenceOsmoticNaCl_clean_2.txt as input data.
+In turn, the matlab programs GammaNaClValidation.m and PhiNaClValidation.m use the text files ReferenceActivityNaCl_clean.txt and ReferenceOsmoticNaCl_clean_2.txt as input data.
 These text files were created from manual compilation of the fitting datasets, taken as reported from the peer-reviewed publications cited in the manuscript.

 Figure 5, p.12: